polyipseity/information/general/discrete Fourier transform.md

 In [mathematics](mathematics.md), {{the __discrete Fourier transform__ (__DFT__)}} {{converts a finite sequence of equally-spaced [samples](sampling%20(signal%20processing).md) of a [function](function%20(mathematics).md) into a same-length sequence of equally-spaced samples of the [discrete-time Fourier transform](discrete-time%20Fourier%20transform.md) (DTFT)}}, which is {{a [complex-valued](complex%20number.md) function of frequency}}.
 The interval at which the DTFT is sampled is {{the reciprocal of the duration of the input sequence}}. {{An inverse DFT (IDFT)}} is {{a [Fourier series](fourier%20series.md), using the DTFT samples as coefficients of [complex](complex%20number.md) [sinusoids](sine%20wave.md) at the corresponding DTFT frequencies}}.
 It has {{the same sample-values as the original input sequence}}.
 The DFT is therefore said to be {{a [frequency domain](frequency%20domain.md) representation of the original input sequence}}.
 If {{the original sequence spans all the non-zero values of a function (i.e. the function has one copy of the original sequence and zero everywhere else)}}, its DTFT is {{continuous (and periodic), and the DFT provides discrete samples of one cycle}}.
 If {{the original sequence is one cycle of a periodic function}}, {{the DFT provides all the non-zero values of one DTFT cycle}}.

+> [!tip] tips
+>
+> - interpretation of the DFT of a sequence ::: The modulus (length) of the complex number for each frequency is the amplitude (e.g. loudness) of that frequency.
+The argument (angle) of the complex number for each frequency is the phase (e.g. time offset) of that frequency.

 ## definition

 The _discrete Fourier transform_ transforms {{a [sequence](sequence.md) of _N_ [complex numbers](complex%20number.md) $\set{\mathbf x_n} := x_0, x_1, \ldots, x_{N−1}$ into another sequence of complex numbers, $\set{\mathbf X_k} := X_0, X_1, \ldots, X_{N−1}$, which is defined by: